-Branded as YYC Calgary International Airport, this is located approximately (17 km) northeast of downtown Calgary in Alberta.
+Branded as YYC Calgary International Airport, this is the third-largest airport in the country.
+It is located approximately (17 km) northeast of downtown Calgary in Alberta.

-The airport covers an area of 20.82 km2 or 5,144 acres, making it the largest airport in Canada and the first on our list.
+The airport covers an area of 20.82 km2, the equivalent of 5,144 acres.
 It has a total of four runways, two terminal buildings with 5 concourses for passengers, warehouses for cargo handling, and other infrastructure.

 In 2019, Calgary International Airport had a total of 17.96 million passengers and 238,843 aircraft movements making it the busiest airport in Alberta and the fourth-busiest in Canada by both measures.

-This is a Canadian airport in Goffs, Nova Scotia, a rural community of the Halifax Regional Municipality that serves the Halifax region, mainland Nova Scotia and adjacent areas in the neighboring Maritime Provinces.
+This is a Canadian airport in Goffs, Nova Scotia, a rural community of the Halifax Regional Municipality that serves the Halifax region, mainland Nova Scotia and adjacent areas in the neighbouring Maritime Provinces.

 Opened in 1960 the airport has a single passenger terminal with three levels, namely the main, lower, and departure levels and two runways.

 The first runway (05/23) is 2,682m long and it features instrument landing system (ILS) category II standards while the second runway (14/32) is 2,347m in length and conforms to ILS Category I standards.

 The area covered by eachof the 5 largest airports in Canada

 - Edmonton International Airport (Area 28 km2)